DrJupiter/ML-OPS-FINAL-24/reports/README.md

 We use the compute engine service to train our model on the cloud.
 To do this we instantiate a new VM with a V100 GPU with a preset image that includes NVIDIA DRIVERS.
 We then curl the [docker_train.sh](https://github.com/DrJupiter/ML-OPS-FINAL-24/blob/main/dockerfiles/docker_train.sh) script and run it.
-The script configures the VM so that a docker container can access GPUs, the script then downloads our training docker image, and runs the docker training image.
+The script configures the VM so that a docker container can access GPUs, the script then downloads our training docker image and runs the docker training image.
 The script also exposes a docker volume to the VM instance.
 After the model is trained it is saved to this volume and exported to a bucket.
 From the bucket, we can then pull the model and deploy it in production for inference.